wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The convertor cannot be loaded explicitly, and the type of the converter is obtained from the memory backend object by calling `getBackendConvertorType()`.

+The last slot, `cpulink`, stores a reference to the memory link object (which can be either a direct link, or a network-on-chip endpoint) that the controller objects communicate with upper level components in the hierarchy.
+The exact type of the subcomponent in this slot depends on the port that is connected in the configuration file.
+If port `direct_link` is connected, then the slot is loaded with a point-to-point type `class MemLink` object.
+Otherwise, if port `network` is connected, then the slot is loaded with a more complicated NoC.

+Other optional subcomponent slots also exist, and they can be loaded with subcomponents that enhances the functionality.
+For example, slot `listener` can be loaded with event listeners, and slot `customCmdHandler` can be loaded with an extra module for handling custom events.